Welcome to St. Mary Cathedral Parish & School

 Office Staff: Our office is open for business Monday through Friday from 7:30 am to 3:30 pm.
 You may always drop by with questions, comments, or concerns.
 We are here to help!

-Mrs. Hatch: Mrs. Hatch is our school principal and works daily to guide our school and students.
-She is a teacher and administrator and can be a great resource.
-Please feel free to contact her directly to schedule a meeting or conference.
+Mr. Belanger: Mr. Belanger is our school principal and works daily to guide our school and students.
+He is a teacher and administrator and can be a great resource.
+Please feel free to contact him directly to schedule a meeting or conference.

 Weekly Emails: St. Mary Cathedral Parish & School sends out weekly emails to parents.
 This is a great place to get helpful information on activities and happenings at our school.
 As a parent, you will be automatically signed up for emails during registration.